Tawhid al-Jihad (Gaza Strip): Kidnapping and murder of Vittorio Arrigoni

 [T]he kidnapping raised questions about Hamas' control over Gaza, and it represents the latest example of how smaller, more radical groups in the territory—some with alleged ties to Al Qaeda—are challenging the rule of Hamas, which itself is viewed by Israel and the United States as a terrorist organization.
-Those groups complain that Hamas has become too moderate.
+Those groups complain that Hamas has become too moderate.Following Arrigoni's murder, Hamas launched a successful crackdown on Tawhid al-Jihad.